mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

 ## Parameters

-Outgoing webhooks support more than just the `text` field.
-Here is a full list of supported parameters.
+Outgoing webhooks offer a broader range of supported parameters beyond the text field.
+Below is a comprehensive list of these supported parameters.

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Required                         |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|